software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 ## Writing good user stories

 The user stories described previously sound like fairly good descriptions of software features.
 But what makes a good user story?
+A good user story describes a _feature that provides value for the end user of the software_.
+This means, that the description should be written so that the _customer can understand it_.

 Because the Product Owner in the Scrum Team is commonly a non-technical person, user stories should not contain technical details of the implementation.
 For example, the following user story is too technical:

-> ❌ As a blog reader, I want to send an HTTP GET request to the server to get the list of blog posts of a blog in JSON format so that I can find interesting blog posts to read.
+> ❌ As a blog reader, I want to send an HTTP GET request to the /api/blogs/{id}/blog-posts REST API endpoint on the server to get the list of blog posts of a blog in JSON format so that I can find interesting blog posts to read.

 A better user story would express the feature from the user's point of view: